-(2) Where the aggregate of the voting shares beneficially owned by a person and any entities controlled by the person carries more than 10 per cent of the voting rights attached to all the outstanding voting shares of a bank, the directors shall be elected by cumulative voting.
+(2) Where the aggregate of the voting shares beneficially owned by a person and any entities controlled by the person carries more than 10 per cent of the voting rights attached to all the outstanding voting shares of a bank holding company, the directors shall be elected by cumulative voting.

-(3.1) Subsection (2) does not apply to a widely held bank with equity of five billion dollars or more or to a bank in respect of which subsection 378(1) applies.
+(4) Subsection (2) does not apply to a widely held bank holding company with equity of five billion dollars or more or to a widely held bank holding company that controls a bank to which subsection 378(1) applies.

 Marginal note:Transitional election

-(4) Where this Act or the by-laws of a bank provide for cumulative voting, the shareholders of the bank shall,
+(5) Where this Part or the by-laws of a bank holding company provide for cumulative voting, the shareholders of the bank holding company shall